3 steps to make sure your chatbot Is GDPR compliant

 Make sure it’s clear and accessible

 Having a clear and accessible Privacy Policy is one of the main requirements of GDPR.
-In this context, accessible refers both to the privacy policy being easy to find on the website, but also that it should be easy to understand.
-That is, it should be written in a conversational and natural language without any unnecessary legal jargon.
+In this context, accessible refers both to the privacy policy being easy to find on the website, but also that it should be easy to understand — written in a conversational and natural language without unnecessary legal jargon.

 Be transparent & define your purposes

-What comes next is to make sure that your privacy policy provides all information needed.
-Examples of information that the privacy policy must include are:
+What comes next is to make sure your privacy policy provides all needed information, such as:

-- What kind of personal data that is being collected
+- What kind of personal data is being collected

 - How the data is collected